Acolman: History

 At the time of the Spanish conquest, Acolman was governed by Moctezuma II.
 After, Acolman became the encomienda of Pedro de Solis de los Monteros and his son Francisco.
-The Franciscans arrived first, but the Augustinians were in charge of evangelization efforts after 1539, with twenty four friars in residence by 1580.
+The Franciscans arrived first, but the Augustinians were in charge of evangelization efforts after 1539, with twenty-four friars in residence by 1580.
 This order built one of the most important early colonial era monasteries in New Spain here.

-The 17th and 18th century is marked by severe floodings issues, which caused widespread damage and population shifts.
-These floods eventually caused the disappearance of towns near Acolman such as Tlacuilocan, Tzapotla and Tescazonco.
+The 17th and 18th century was marked by severe floodings issues, which caused widespread damage and population shifts.
+These floods eventually caused the disappearance of towns near Acolman such as Tlacuilocan, Tzapotla, and Tescazonco.
 During one of the attempts to control the rivers in the area, a dam was constructed which cause havoc for the area.
-During one of the floods, the monastery was submerged in over six feet of water, covering the church floor with silt and nearly destroyed the cloisters.
+During one of the floods, the monastery was submerged in over six feet of water, covering the church floor with silt and nearly destroying the cloisters.
 In the 17th and 18th centuries, epidemics such as smallpox decimated the native population.

 After the Mexican War of Independence, Acolman became the seat of the municipality of the same name.
 In 1876, due to political instability, the seat was temporarily moved to a town called Xometla.
 In 1877, it returned to Acolman and the appendage "de Nezahualcoyotl" as added.

 Another flood affected the municipality in 1925 and affected the monastery, but also spurred the beginning of restoration efforts that would last until the end of the 20th century.
 The monastery was declared a national monument in 1933.